ELEC ENG 3024 - Project Management for Electrical Engineering

 North Terrace Campus - Semester 2 - 2016

 General Course Information

-Course Code ELEC ENG 3024 Course Project Management for Electrical Engineering Coordinating Unit School of Electrical & Electronic Engineering Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 8 hours per week Incompatible ELEC ENG 3029 Assumed Knowledge ELEC ENG 2007, ELEC ENG 2008, ELEC ENG 2009 Course Description Teamwork; Project lifecycle; Project planning; Project monitoring and evaluation; Completion of a team project in electrical engineering involving teamwork, problem solving and use of project management and engineering skills.
+Course Code ELEC ENG 3024 Course Project Management for Electrical Engineering Coordinating Unit School of Electrical & Electronic Engineering Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge ELEC ENG 2007, ELEC ENG 2008, ELEC ENG 2009 Course Description Teamwork; Project lifecycle; Project planning; Project monitoring and evaluation; Completion of a team project in electrical engineering involving teamwork, problem solving and use of project management and engineering skills.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Upon successful completion of this course students will be able to: